mayankchadha16/Data-Structures-in-Ocaml/Code/Binomial_Heap/README.md

 V2 contains the code with updated insert, merge and delete functions. getMin is now O(1).

+## Benchmarks
+Even though theoretially binomial heaps are as fast as leftist heaps, in our benchmarks it was approximately 2 times slower than leftist heaps.
+More specifically, we found that the deleteMin operation in binomial heaps is apparently constant times slower than that of leftist heaps.
+However, insert operation is faster than leftist heaps as we will see below.

 # Amortized Analysis

 The intuition behind amortized analysis is that sometimes, we may be interested in knowing the running time of a sequence of operations.
 We may not care if a few operations in a sequence run in `O(log n)` or even `O(n)` time, provided that the overall cost of the sequence is `O(n)`.
 So, amortization allows us to measure the performance of a data structure over a sequence of operations, rather than just a single operation.